fritzadelbertus/PP02_3D-Cube-Animation/README.md

 ## Acknowledgments

 I want to say thank you to [Online Tutorials](https://www.youtube.com/c/OnlineTutorials4Designers) for providing this tutorial.
-It will really help start creating 3D Objects on websites.
+It will really help me start creating 3D Objects on websites.